 12. Implement More Healthy Food Habits.

 Hopefully you’ve reached a point in your journey that strategies are no longer seen as saviors.
 When we initially realize our unhealthy relationship with food, we are prone to think a new set of habits will set us free.
 This doesn’t mean that new, healthy habits are useless; it just means that we need to engage healthy habits with reasonable expectations if we are going to sustain them and realize their benefit.

 If you struggle with over-eating, consider these healthy habits:

-- Have an afternoon cup of soup.
+Have an afternoon cup of soup.
 A primary diet killer is being hungry.
 A cup of soup tends to be low calorie and curbs hunger.
+Now, soup being produced and sold in canned form might have created a new market and made it readily available.
+People who can’t invest time to cook, can adopt such alternatives.
 Your “progress” may be slower in the first month, but your consistency will produce better results over the course of 6-12 months.

 If you struggle with over-restricting, consider these healthy habits:

 Plan ahead what you’re going to eat; whether it’s at home alone or out with friends.
 If you’ve chronically erred on the side of “not enough,” don’t continue to give yourself that option.